-Because we believe that well educated people spread economic, intellectual, and social benefit throughout their community, Keene State College is committed to offering an excellent education to all qualified students, regardless of financial status or social standing.
+Keene State College is committed to offering an excellent education to all qualified students.
 Therefore, the Financial Aid Office's highest priority is to help students in financial need by providing workable packages of merit scholarships and grants, loans, and campus jobs.

-By applying to Keene State and completing the FAFSA before our March 1 filing deadline, you are applying for most forms of financial aid.
+By applying to Keene State and completing the FAFSA before our March 1 filing deadline, you are applying for most forms of financial aid available to you.
 That's all you need to do; the Financial Aid staff will get you all the aid you're qualified to receive.

 Returning Student?
-Visit our FA for Returning Students page for information tailored just for you.
+Visit FA for Returning Students for information tailored just for you.

 If you’re thinking about applying to Keene State, or if you already applied, your financial aid next steps are here.
 Filing your FAFSA is the very first step.

 Keene State’s FAFSA school code 002590Applying for Financial Aid

 Estimate Your Eligibility

 Discover how affordable Keene State College can be by getting an estimate of how much your education will actually cost after financial aid.
 This calculator helps you and your family to estimate costs and out of pocket expenses for your college education.
 The calculator will also assist you in exploring options to help pay for college.Understanding Your Award